 - Requests for Medical or Personal Leaves of Absence

-Lorraine Lalli is Assistant Dean of Students at Roger William Law School in Bristol, RI.
-In this position, she works will senior university and law school administration to support law students in their academic, professional and personal goals.
-She is a member of the Admissions Committee and helps lead diversityRead full bio
+Lorraine Lalli is Associate Dean of Student Life and Operations at Roger William Law School where she works with senior university and law school administration to support law students in their academic, professional and personal goals.
+She is a member of the School of Law’s Diversity and Inclusion Strategic PlanRead full bio

 We have classified RWU Law classes under the following headers.
 One of the following course types will be attached to each course which will allow students to narrow down their search while looking for classes.